MCarlomagno/cli-hooks-rs/README.md

 ## CLI hooks for Rust

 > ⚠️ **Warning**: This project is experimental and under active development.
 The API and functionality may undergo significant changes.
-Use with caution in production environments.
+Not ready for production environments.

 A procedural macro that enables dynamic execution of Rust code before and after function calls.
 Unlike typical procedural macros that are limited to compile-time code generation, this crate allows you to: